 What does a Technical Ship Manager do?

-A Technical Ship Manager is a person who is in charge of ensuring whether the necessary repair works on a ship are being executed properly, especially during the dry dock of the ship.
-A ship superintendent’s role and scope, when it comes to the shipping industry, is huge and requires complete alertness and vigilance because of the great responsibilities bestowed upon him.
+A Technical Ship Manager is a person who is in charge of ensuring whether the necessary repair works on a ship are being executed properly, especially during the dry dock of a ship.
+A ship Superintendent’s role and scope, when it comes to the shipping industry, is huge and requires complete alertness and vigilance.

-In simple terms, a Ship Manager can also be referred to as a supervisor or an overseer.
-He is the one who has the documents that specify the necessary repairing and conditioning required for a ship and he is the one who has to reassure that the repairing and reconstruction of the ship is being carried out properly in the allocated shipyard or dry dock.
+In simple terms, a Ship Manager can also be referred to as a Supervisor or an Overseer.
+They are the person who has the documents which specify the necessary repairing and conditioning required for a ship, and they reassure that the repairing and reconstruction of the ship is being carried out properly in the allocated shipyard or dry dock.

-There is no denying that the profession of Technical ship manager is unique and offers many opportunities.
-As out-of-the-box professions go, there is no doubt that being a ship superintendent is one of the most prominent choices of all the other marine jobs present in the market today
+There is no denying that the profession of Technical Ship Manager is unique and offers many opportunities.
+As out-of-the-box professions go, there is no doubt that being a Ship Superintendent is one of the most prominent choices of all the other marine jobs today.

 How will the Diploma help me to become a Technical Ship Manager ?

 This course follows the Det Norske Veritas (DNV) competency standard.
 You will learn key knowledge from highly experienced people working in the business.
 This knowledge and understanding will be tested via the module student assignments and the final exam (for those wishing to gain the Diploma).
 The course will cover key areas that you must understand if you wish to work as a Ship Superintendent.